Qucs/qucs-help/source/BasSim.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In contrast to SPICE 3f5, the parameter sweep facility found in Qucs has also been implemented with Ngspice, Xyce and SPICE OPUS where the parameter sweep setup and control
-is organized by spice4qucs.
-The details of how the spice4qucs Parameter sweep feature works is the topic of section 5.8.
+is organized by ``spice4qucs``.
+The details of how this Parameter sweep feature works is the topic of section 5.8.

 As well as the fundamental DC, AC and transient simulation types, Ngspice, Xyce and SPICE OPUS also support the additional forms of simulation listed in Table 2.3.

-Table 2.3  Spice4qucs simulation types additional to DC, AC and TRAN
+Table 2.3  ``Spice4qucs`` simulation types additional to DC, AC and TRAN

 +-------------------------+----------+--------+--------------+---------------+
 | Simulation   Type       |  Ngspice |  Xyce  |  SPICE OPUS  |  See section  |